 To succeed, your ads need to do more than engage people’s attention; they also need to drive desired actions, like a purchase.
 Having successful Facebook ads can not only drive astounding results while keeping costs low, but it can also build brand awareness.
 It is a powerful tool for any marketer who wants results fairly quickly, and pairing it with other platforms’ ads or a strong social media marketing strategy can be very lucrative.

 Before you analyze user behavior, like clicks and conversions, you want to measure how people interact with your ads.
-Key performance indicators like views, number of impressions, shares, and likes are crucial to track.
+That's why you should be tracking key performance indicators like views, number of impressions, shares, and likes.

 Engagement rate is often used to measure a post's success, whether it’s an ad or a Facebook page post in the newsfeed.
 While these can be vanity metrics, they give good general insights if your ads are attractive to potential clients.